How To Become an Independent Medical Courier

 3. Local Knowledge: Familiarity with your work city is essential.

-4. Vehicle: A registered and inspected vehicle under ten is often required.
+4. Vehicle: A registered and inspected vehicle under ten years is often required.

 6. Screening: You may need to pass background checks and screenings.